 - In Physical Education (PE) we follow the Real PE and Real Gym Scheme (in addition, children in Years 3 and 4 attend weekly swimming lessons)

 - In Phonics, we follow the progression set out in the ‘Letters and Sounds’ document in addition to using aspects of the ‘Jolly Phonics’ scheme.
 We also use the Jelly and Bean intervention to support children with individual needs.
+Click to find out more about how Phonics is taught.

 - In Maths we follow elements from the White Rose Maths Hub, in particular the materials which focus on ‘Mastery Maths’.